Setting Up Reverse Charge Notice

 For help about creating fields, see Managing Object Fields.

-Example formula that produces the reverse charge notice for invoices to be sent depending on the "reverse charge" region (
+Example formula that produces the reverse charge notice for invoices to be sent depending on the region (see Using Invoice Region to Control Tax Rules):

 For compatibility reasons, JustOn supports the field